halafi/quickact/README.md

 - [x] Lib: date-fns

 ### ❔ What might be included in the future
+- [ ] [Rome](https://github.com/romefrontend/rome) (once it is more mature and not just a linter could replace Eslint, Webpack, Babel...)
 - [ ] Routing
 - [ ] Code Splitting
 - [ ] PWA, Workbox